 Regular Spring – Summer – Autumn (usually monthly) “dig and tidy up” dates are published and advertised on the entrance gates.

 As part of the Tokyo Olympics activities, Croydon Council successfully applied for 80 Sakura Cherry Trees (not suitable for streets) and identified for ‘blossom impact’ reasons two parks, Addiscombe Recreation Ground (30 trees) and Sanderstead Recreation Ground (50 trees).
 The trees were planted in Bingham park in November 2021, with a ceremony to celebrate their arrival on 4th Dec.

 The Sakura Cherry Tree Project came about with the desire of the Japanese to share the sakura trees with their friends in the UK.
 This Project was part of the Japan-UK Season of Culture, which aims to celebrate the friendship between our two countries.
 Thousands of cherry trees planted in parks, schools and public spaces will grow as a symbol of the longstanding friendship that has evolved between our two countries and will continue to do so.

-This project is a part of the Japan-UK Seasons of Culture which will take place in both countries during 2019 and 2020.
+This project was a part of the Japan-UK Seasons of Culture which will toook place in both countries during 2019 and 2020.
 It is represented in Japan by the Japan-British Society, whose main role is to raise funds for the project, and in the UK by a special committee convened by the Japan Matsuri Company (an organisation jointly managed by the Japanese Association, the Japanese Chamber Of Commerce and Industry in the UK, the Japan Society, and the Nippon Club), whose role is to manage the entire operation in the UK.

 See www.japanuksakura.org for more info.